MasterOfKay/Moonfin-Plugin-MOK-Testing/README.md

 <details>
 <summary><b>Advanced:</b> a Moonfin button in the stock Jellyfin web header</summary>

-On Jellyfin, you can add a one-click Moonfin button to the stock web header (next to SyncPlay) by installing the [File Transformation](https://github.com/IAmParadox27/jellyfin-plugin-file-transformation) plugin:
+On Jellyfin, you can add a one-click Moonfin button to the stock web header (next to your user icon) by installing the [File Transformation](https://github.com/IAmParadox27/jellyfin-plugin-file-transformation) plugin:

 1. Add its plugin repository: `https://www.iamparadox.dev/jellyfin/plugins/manifest.json`
 2. Install **File Transformation** from the catalog and restart Jellyfin.